 Last month I had my gallbladder removed at the North York General Hospital.
 While an unfortunate medical event, it was also a noteworthy and memorable human experience illustrative of the secrets to effectively branding a health care practice.

-As I tell my health care provider clients, in order to develop a powerful branding strategy, we need to capture the patients’ experience with their professional services.
+As I tell my medical clinic clients, in order to develop a powerful marketing strategy, we need to capture the patients’ experience with their professional services.

 Patients are always be pleased when their medical condition has been expertly handled.